cruddy/docs/Getting-started.md

 protected $filters = ['active'];
 ```

-Each filter coresponds to a field.
+Each filter corresponds to a field.
 Not all fields can filter data.

 #### Image